-Mastermind Pod Charter
+Mastermind Federation & Node Charter

 Disciplined cells for building parallel institutions

-Core Principles
+Node Principles

 Expansion over contraction Production over opinion Merit over status Alignment over ego Lawful resilience